nnirror/facet/README.md

 ## Overview

-Facet is a flexible, JavaScript-based live coding system for Max.
+Facet is a JavaScript-based live coding system for Max.
 Using a code editor in the browser, you can build and transmit commands to algorithmically generate and manipulate multiple channels of audio and control data in real-time.

 The language is similar to other live coding environments like [TidalCycles](https://tidalcycles.org/Welcome) and [Hydra](https://hydra.ojack.xyz/) where simple commands are chained together to create complex patterns of data.
 The patterns can be scaled, offset, modulated, shuffled, duplicated, and more into any range or scale.